OuranosSkia/graphql-workshop/README.md

 Sometimes though, your data is not related and is even built from different reusable components.
 In these cases, you wouldn't want to smoosh your GraphQL queries into a single one because then you'd have to custom write the queries for every use of those components.
 This is where query batching comes in handy.

 With query batching, the client is set up to wait a small amount of time (10ms by default) after receiving a query to see if it gets any more.
-Once it is done waiting, it will take all the qureies it received and send them to the server in an array.
+Once it is done waiting, it will take all the queries it received and send them to the server in an array.
 You will get back an array response in the same order and the client will resolve them back to their original query requests!

 How to set it up:
 * In your `client/` folder, remove apollo-boost with: